About Morocco desert tours from Agadir:

 Kasbah of Ait Ben Haddou:

 Ait Ben Haddou is a magnificent Kasbah located on the southern slope of the Great Atlas.
-In the midst of several valleys included in the Moroccan south’s oasis, and has been designated a World Heritage Site.
+In the middle of several valleys included in the Moroccan south’s oasis, and has been designated a World Heritage Site.
 Also, it is a region with an abundance of geological and mineral riches.
 As well as enormous human wealth, populated by ancestors of numerous Berber tribes.
 With considerable socio-cultural wealth for its palm groves, springs, Khetaras, crafts, and mousses.

 Leaving Ouarzazate on the route to Marrakech, you will arrive in the upper Draa Valley.
 The dry southern slope of the Jebel Toubkal.
 This magnificent kasbah has been designated a UNESCO World Heritage Site and is located 50 kilometers from Ouarzazate.
 Through a detour off the national highway, adjacent to the Ounila River.
 Some scenes from ‘Laurence of Arabia’ were filmed for it.